massimocallisto/kafka-course-material/examples/03-kafka-connetors/mqtt_connector.md

 ## Requirements
 It is assemed that Kafka is already running and listening on port 9092.
+A running MQTT broker is also required.
+See for example the simulator project at link https://github.com/massimocallisto/iot-simulator

-Set also in console the following variable.
+Set in the console the following variable:

     KAFKA_HOME=/opt/kafka